Table of Content

 The rate is likewise based on factors like your sexual orientation, digestion, and whether you have any digestive problems that could back off or accelerate the procedure.

 From the start, food voyages moderately rapidly through your digestive system.
-Inside 6 to 8 hours, the food has moved its way through your stomach, small intestines, and the colon.
+Inside 6 to 8 hours, the food has moved its way through your stomach, small intestines, and colon.

 Once in your large intestine, the partly processed food can sit for over a day while it’s dissolved considerably more.